THIS AGREEMENT is made and entered into this

 6. Minimal Support Personnel

-Licensee agrees to employ at its sole expense and liability, such minimum security, admission, and support personnel as designated by the District and deemed necessary by the Manager to assure safety to the patrons and premises.
-Licensee shall obtain the advance approval of the Manager for the use of any paid or volunteer staff.
-No designation or approval of personnel by the Manager shall relieve the Licensee of any obligations hereunder, including but not limited to paragraphs 20 through 26 inclusive.
+Licensee agrees to employ at its sole expense and liability, such minimum security, admission, and support personnel as designated by the District and deemed necessary by the Director of Entertainment to assure safety to the patrons and premises.
+Licensee shall obtain the advance approval of the the Director of Entertainment for the use of any paid or volunteer staff.
+No designation or approval of personnel by the Director of Entertainment shall relieve the Licensee of any obligations hereunder, including but not limited to paragraphs 20 through 26 inclusive.

 Licensee acknowledges it has had an opportunity to examine the qualifications and services to be provided by any security, admissions, and support personnel, designated by the District, accepts the same, and agrees to pay for said services promptly and in full.
 The rates for said services are set forth in Exhibit A, is attached hereto and incorporated herein.